remix-run/remix/docs/pages/gotchas.md

 # Gotchas

-As we've built Remix, we've been laser focused on production results and scalability for your users and team working in it.
-Because of this, some developer-experience and ecosystem-compatibility issues exist that we haven't smoothed over yet.
+Rendering your app on the server and in the browser with React has some inherent gotchas.
+Additionally, as we've built Remix, we've been laser focused on production results and scalability.
+Some developer-experience and ecosystem-compatibility issues exist that we haven't smoothed over yet.

 This document should help you get over these bumps.